flutter/flutter-github-scripts.dart/README.md

 Usage: `dart bin/search [--tsv] github query`
 Returns the first 1,000 results of the given github query in either TSV or markdown format.

+## priority_over_time.dart
+Usage `dart priority_over_time.dart [--queries] [--summarize] --from date --to date`

+Returns a summary of open and closed P0s, P1s, and P2s weekly over the given span.
+If --summaries is passed, reports in TSV; otherwise markdown.
+If --queries is past, shows each search term used for the open and closed queries.